chaunguyen3rd/000080-Book-store-Deploying-Serverless-Book-store-with-AWS-SAM/content/3-deploy-lambda-function/3-2-deploy-lambda-function/3-2-2-write-data-function/_index.md

 1. Open **template.yaml** file in **fcj-book-shop** folder.

-2. Add the following script at the end of the file to create a Lambda function that writes data to DynamoDB.
+2. Add the following scripts at the end of the file to create a Lambda function that writes data to DynamoDB.
     - Firstly, we will create **bookImageShopBucketName** and **bookImageResizeShopBucketName** parameters.
     ```
     bookImageShopBucketName: